samueldsingh/data-engineering/logical-operators.md

 Therefore, the expression evaluates to 2 * False = 0.

-3 * (3 <= 7 and 3 <= 8)
+3. 3 * (3 <= 7 and 3 <=8)
 The expression inside the brackets is evaluated as follows:
-3 <= 7 is False because 3 is not less than or equal to 1.
+3 <= 7 is True because 3 is less than or equal to 7.
-3 <= 8 is False because 3 is not less than or equal to 2.
+3 <= 8 is True because 3 is less than or equal to 8.
+The logical AND operator 'and' evaluates to True because both the conditions are true.

+Therefore, the expression evaluates to 3 * True = 3.

+Finally, the result is the sum of the three expressions: 0 + 0 + 3 = 3.

+The execution of the expression, `7 * (7 >= 8 and 7 >= 3) + 8 * (8 >=7 and 8 >= 3) + 3 * (3 >= 7 and 3 >= 8)` is as:

+1. 7 * (7 >= 8 and 7 >= 3)
+The expression inside the brackets is evaluated as follows:
+- 7 >= 8 is False because 7 is less than 8.
+- 7 >= 3 is True because 7 is greater than 3.
-The logical AND operator 'and' evaluates to False if any of the conditions is False.
+- The logical AND operator 'and' evaluates to False because one of the conditions is False.

+Therefore, the expression evaluates to 7 * False = 0.

+2. 8 * (8 >=7 and 8 >= 3)
+The expression inside the brackets is evaluated as follows:
+- 8 >= 7 is True because 8 is greater than 7.
+- 8 >= 3 is True because 8 is greater than 3.
+- The logical AND operator 'and' evaluates to True because both the conditions are True.

+Therefore, the expression evaluates to 8 * True = 8.

+3. 3 * (3 >= 7 and 3 >=8)
+The expression inside the brackets is evaluated as follows:
+3 >= 7 is False because 3 is less than or equal to 7.
+3 >= 8 is False because 3 is less than or equal to 8.
+The logical AND operator 'and' evaluates to True because both the conditions are true.

 Therefore, the expression evaluates to 3 * False = 0.

-Finally, the result is the sum of the three expressions: 1 + 0 + 0 = 1.
+Finally, the result is the sum of the three expressions: 0 + 8 + 0 = 8.